 Tooth Extraction What to Expect

-Tooth extraction is a relatively simple procedure.
+A tooth extraction is a relatively simple procedure.
 First, the dentist will numb the area to minimize discomfort.
-After the tooth, your dentist extracts the tooth the socket will be packed with gauze, in most cases a small amount of bleeding is normal.
+After the area around the tooth is numb, your dentist will extract the tooth by gently rocking it back and forth.
+The socket will be packed with gauze to help stop the bleeding.
+In most cases a small amount of bleeding and swelling is normal.
 The dressing should remain in for about 30 minutes to an hour.

 Please note: if you experience nausea, vomiting, or heavy bleeding, contact our office immediately

 To promote proper healing, avoid smoking, rinsing, or drinking through a straw for at least 24 hours.
 These activities can dislodge the clot, delay healing, and lead to dry socket.
 A cold cloth or ice bag may help with any pain or swelling.
-Pain medication will be prescribed by your dentist if needed.
+Pain medication will be prescribed by your dentist if needed to help with the discomfort.
 It is essential to continue to brush and floss regularly, however, take care to avoid the teeth next to the tooth socket.